Get cover to suit your budget and lifestyle.

-There are two ways you can access health insurance for expatriates:
+There are two ways that you can access health insurance for expatriates.

 - Through your employer, if they offer cover for workers overseas.

 - By taking out an international health insurance policy yourself directly from an insurer.

 - Health insurance for expats.
-This is designed for Australians who will be spending an extended period of time abroad, living overseas.
+This is designed for Australians who will be spending an extended period of time abroad.
 With this in mind, expat health insurance includes cover for day-to-day medical expenses like visits to the doctor, x-rays and pathology, as well as maternity care and dental treatment.
-Of course, policies also include cover for emergency medical expenses and repatriation to Australia.
+Policies also include cover for emergency medical expenses and repatriation to Australia.

 - Travel insurance.
 On the other hand, this type of insurance is more suited to cover the needs of Australians taking shorter trips overseas.
-This means that it typically does not include any cover for everyday healthcare expenses and services such as maternity care.
-Instead, the medical cover provided by travel insurance is only designed to provide protection if you suffer an unexpected medical emergency while overseas.
-In addition, travel insurance also provides cover for a range of other travel-related risks, including lost luggage, travel delays and cancellation fees.
+It typically does not include any cover for everyday healthcare expenses and services such as maternity care.
+Instead, the medical cover provided by travel insurance is designed to provide protection if you suffer an unexpected medical emergency while overseas.
+Travel insurance also provides cover for a range of other travel-related risks, including lost luggage, travel delays and cancellation fees.